Occupational segregation in a Roy model with composition preferences: Tipping and affirmative action

+Figure~\ref{fig:noncorn} shows an example of disappearance of contrarian equilibria as a result of an increase in~$\beta$.
+As~$\beta$ increases through a tipping point, the stable contrarian equilibrium disappears and the system tips to the only remaining equilibrium, which is an amplifying interior equilibrium.

 The quota policy entertained in section~\ref{sec:quotas} operates through a change in compositions~$(r_w,r_m)$ while keeping the distribution~$F_{\Delta}$ of sector~$1$ advantage and preferences~$h_t$ fixed,~$t\in\{w,m\}$.
 In contrast, subsidies operate on~$F_{\Delta}$, and amenity changes operate on composition preferences~$h_t$ without affecting compositions directly.
-Consider a class of policies\footnote{Policies that change workplace culture, such as sexual harassment rules, are part of that class.} that reduce parameters~$\gamma_w$ and~$\gamma_m$.
-They can provoke tipping through the disappearance of a {\em contrarian} equilibrium, i.e., a corner equilibrium which excludes from a given sector the type that enjoys a comparative advantage in that sector\footnote{Suppose, for instance, that women have a comparative advantage in finance, but are kept away by a distaste for the socializing practices in that sector (think of visits to strip clubs).}.
+Consider a class of policies\footnote{Policies that change workplace culture, such as sexual harassment rules, are part of that class.} that reduce parameter~$\gamma_w$ or increase~$\beta$, which operate on $h_t$ or $F_{\Delta}$ under assumption 2.
+By definition of~$\gamma_w$, the former includes (a)~subsidies in the sector where women are under-represented (sector~1), i.e., increases in~$C_w$, (b)~improvements in sector~1 amenities, i.e., decrease in~$c_w$, or (c)~increases in labor force participation, i.e., increases in~$\mu_w$.
+The latter class of policies includes policies that increase the mass of women with large sector~1 advantage, such as merit based scholarships for women in STEM at every stage of the human capital investment.
+Such policies can provoke tipping through the disappearance of contrarian equilibria.